 - Help filing an additional personal injury lawsuit due to being injured by a third party on the job site or due to your employer’s serious misconduct

-Call Sibley Dolman’s Workers’ Comp Attorneys Today if You Need Help Claiming Compensation
+Call Dolman Law Group Workers’ Comp Attorneys Today if You Need Help Claiming Compensation

 If you suffered a job-related injury or illness, we would be happy to answer your legal questions.
-Contact us today or call our Brooklyn office at 833-552-7274 (833-55-CRASH) for a free consultation and case review.
+Contact us today or call our Brooklyn personal injury lawyers at 833-552-7274 (833-55-CRASH) for a free consultation and case review.